Last updated on November 21st, 2022

 Apricot ( Prunus armeniaca ) is a stone fruit.
 It is also referred to as Khumani(in Hindi).
 Apricots are round and yellow in color.
 They appear as a smaller version of a peach.
 The fruit is intensely nourishing and packs lots of health benefits like eye health and better gut health.
 In dried form, apricots make a perfect snack.
 The fruit is moderately high in natural sugars and is very healthy food.
 Fresh apricots contain a very beautiful sweet taste.

 Nutritional Facts of Apricots

 - Calories: 34

 - Vitamin A: 8% of RDI

 Also, apricot is a decent source of lutein, zeaxanthin, beta-carotene, etc. All these are effective antioxidants that assist in fighting free radicals in a person’s body.
 People must enjoy fresh apricots in whole and unpeeled form.
 As the apricot’s skin packs a huge quantity of nutrients and fiber.
 Make sure to remove the stone, as it’s unpalatable.

-Apricot contains fewer calories and fat.
-The dried fruit is also a rich source of vitamins A, E, D, and C. Apricots contain a very sweet and delicate flavor.
+Apricot contains fewer calories and fat and is also a rich source of vitamins A, E, D, and C. Apricots contain a very sweet and delicate flavor.
 Their remarkable nutrient content makes this fruit an ideal inclusion to a diabetic diet.
 Apricots also pack beneficial potassium, copper, and manganese.
 Furthermore, apricots may aid in satisfying the sweet tooth without causing havoc on the glucose levels contrasting to sweets comprising sugar and processed carbs.
 The low GI of apricots and nutritional profile aid in better diabetes control, which suggests apricot is good for diabetes.